WBRM

-WBRM (1250 AM) is a radio station broadcasting a Country/classic country music format.
-Licensed to Marion, North Carolina, United States, the station is currently owned by Todd Fowler, Brian Lilly, and Kevin Lilly, through licensee Skyline Media Holdings, LLC.
+WBRM (1250 AM) is a radio station broadcasting a country/classic country music format.
+Licensed to Marion, North Carolina, United States, the station is currently owned by William Blevins and Signal Hill Media Partners, LLC.

 In September 2023 WBRM changed their format from country to classic country, branded as "Bigfoot Country 103.9".

 In April 2025, WBRM began simulcasting on WZGM 1350 AM Black Mountain, rebranding as "Bigfoot Country 96.1 & 103.9".